DevStarkWalker/ChubbyChickens/README.md

 # Flap
-A Game I am developing independantly.
+A Game I am developing independently.
 This is created in unity, uses procedural generation and unity networking.